Terms & Conditions

 receiver.
 In addition, such goods could also be discarded if i) they are damaged to such an extent that they are a Health and Safety risk (such as smashed glass); or ii) if they have been held for collection for a fixed time limit and the time limit advised has been exceeded.
 Please be aware in such a circumstance, you will be notified that collection of said goods must be arranged by a certain date or the goods may incur storage charges, and finally discarded at a cost payable by the sender.

 7.7 Mail or Parcels should not be strapped or attached together.
 This is not a secure way for mail or parcels to travel in the Carrier network.
 Any item which is not securely packaged or strapped to another package will be treated as a Prohibited Item.

-7.8 The Carrier / Caribou Worldwide Ltd have the right to refuse a Consignment for a reasonable reason such as no packaging, insufficient packaging or the Consignment does not comply with the information given by you at the time of placing the order – for example is not labelled correctly or is larger than stated.
+7.8 The Carrier / Caribou Worldwide Ltd or DTD Logistic Solutions Ltd have the right to refuse a Consignment for a reasonable reason such as no packaging, insufficient packaging or the Consignment does not comply with the information given by you at the time of placing the order – for example is not labelled correctly or is larger than stated.

 7.9 Collections are made on Working days only.
 Saturday deliveries are available to book online but are not guaranteed.
 Refund of the Saturday surcharge will be applied if delivery is not made on the relevant Saturday.